 As fans stop being as active, they stop seeing the updates.
 Although you’ll see all of the tweets on Twitter, there is still a turn over rate, usually with followers simply unfollowing.
 Either way, as less active fans move on, it’s important to bring on more active followers.

-Jon Loomer recently hit 20,000 likes on Facebook and posted an update about it.
+Finding Tom recently hit 10,000 likes on one of his Facebook videos and he posted an update about it.
 He mentioned how little it really means, but that he was happy to reach the number.

 In the grand scheme of social media and business, it may mean very little, but at the end of the day it feels great to get that pat on the back, the virtual endoresement that says “hey, I like your company, thanks for what you do”.